 “There’s moss on my roof” is a frequent complaint we hear in the Northwest.
-Unfortunately, removing moss on roofs is a home maintenance job requiring special care.
+Removal of moss on roofs is one home maintenance job requiring special care.
 Despite its quaint appearance, what begins as a dusting of green leads to serious roof damage.
-Once moss gets thick enough to undermine shingles and cause decay, replacing the entire roof.
+Once moss gets thick enough to undermine shingles and cause decay, the entire roof must be replaced.
 Needless to say, that’s an expense any homeowner wants to avoid.

 The Cause of Moss on Roofs

-A roof that faces north gets little sunlight, or both are vulnerable to moss, especially in cool, damp climates like ours.
-Eventually, any roof that sits beneath a heavy tree canopy will likely develop moss.
-Growth begins as a thin layer of green that you can see from low angles.
+A roof that faces north, gets little sunlight, or both are vulnerable to moss, especially in cool, damp climates like ours.
+Eventually, any roof that sits beneath a heavy tree canopy is likely to develop moss.
+Growth begins as a thin layer of green that can be spotted from low angles.

 Soon, the moss on roofs thickens and expands, working its way underneath the shingles.
 Often, the shingles get raised or even displaced.
-Moss growth is especially fast with wood shingles since the plant adheres quickly to porous surfaces.
-Consequently, removing moss from wood shingles is particularly difficult compared to composite or asphalt shingles.
+Moss growth is especially fast with wood shingles, since the plant adheres quickly to porous surfaces.
+Consequently, it is particularly difficult to remove moss from wood shingles, as opposed to composite or asphalt shingles.

 Serious Damage That Spreads Fast

 When moss on roofs becomes a thick mat, it behaves like a sponge that soaks up and holds moisture.
 Soon, the retained water seeps under and between shingles.
-Subsequently, the water flows to lower roof levels and eats away at its structure.
+Subsequently, the water flows to lower levels of the roof and eats away at its structure.
 Before you know it, the roof and its materials start to rot.
-This way, moss destroys a perfectly sound roof within a few months.
+In this way, a perfectly sound roof can be destroyed by moss within a few months.